getify/Functional-Light-JS/ch4.md

 The *what* is assigning the first value of the array to `a` and the fourth value to `b`.
 The *how* is getting a reference to the array (`tmp`) and manually referencing indexes `0` and `3` in assignments to `a` and `b`, respectively.

 Does the array destructuring *hide* the assignment?
 Depends on your perspective.
 I'm asserting that it simply separates the *what* from the *how*.
 The JS engine still does the assignments, but it prevents you from having to be distracted by *how* it's done.

-Instead, you read `[ a ,,, b ] = ..` and can see the pattern telling you *what* will happen. **Array destructuring is an example of declarative abstraction.**
+Instead, you read `[ a ,,, b ] = ..` and can see the assignment pattern merely telling you *what* will happen.
+Array destructuring is an example of declarative abstraction.

 ### Composition As Abstraction

 What's all this have to do with function composition?
-Done properly, function composition is also declarative abstraction.
+Function composition is also declarative abstraction.

 Recall the `shorterWords(..)` example from earlier.
 Let's compare an imperative and declarative definition for it: